About Botaniko

 Since its inception members of the group have participated in a number of projects:

-- During 2017, most Botaniko members worked on a special project in association with the Royal Tasmanian Botanical Gardens, to commemorate the Garden’s bicentenary in 2018.
+• 2017: Royal Tasmanian Botanical Gardens, Hobart: Celebrating 200 years through Botanical Illustration.
+Botaniko members worked on this project in association with the Royal Tasmanian Botanical Gardens, to commemorate the Garden’s bicentenary in 2018.

-- 2019: The current project for members is – Frederick Mackie – Quaker Plantsman.
-This project focusses on the plants recorded in Frederick Mackie’s Journal, A Traveller under Concern, written during his visits to Narryna from 1852-1855.
-This exhibition is scheduled for exhibition at Narryna Heritage Museum starting in September 2019.
+• 2018: Narryna Heritage Museum, Battery Point: Frederick Mackie – Quaker Plantsman.
+This project focussed on the plants recorded in Frederick Mackie’s Journal, A Traveller under Concern, written during his visit to Tasmania from 1852-1855 including his time spent at Narryna.

 Botaniko Art Group Membership